 - Technology Specialists as Teacher Leaders in K-12 School Systems

-Completion of the program includes either development of a professional portfolio and an internship or a thesis with oral defense and an internship.
+Completion of the Master’s in Educational Technology online program includes either development of a professional portfolio and an internship or a thesis with oral defense and an internship.